Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 But no matter your level of luxury, the Caribbean has a great selection of them, from reasonably affordable to Birkin Bag splurge level.

 (However, if you do love a faraway land and want to travel to the remotest of islands, we get you.
 We’ve done it.
-So, check out our hot lists of the best overwater bungalows in Bora Bora and in Fiji.)
+So, check out our hot lists of the top overwater bungalows in Bora Bora and in Fiji.)

 Contents: Best Caribbean overwater bungalows